0x444454/Commodore-6309/README.md

 - Port NitrOS-9 to the Commodore-6309.
 - Add commmands to the machine code monitor, also allowing to launch tests and benchmarks.
 - Port the 586220-Diagnostics ROM to 6309, supporting harness.
-- Improve the prototype and design a final version using the Expansion Port and Kernal replacement.
+- Improve the prototype and design a final version using the Expansion Port and dedicated ROM (no need for C64 Kernal replacement).

 ![6309 running](media/20250220-Proto_PCB_v0.8-test.jpg)